tedorellana/learning/SAA-C03.md

 AWS Global Accelerator is a networking service that helps you improve the availability, performance, and security of your public applications.
 Global Accelerator provides two global static public IPs that act as a fixed entry point to your application endpoints, such as Application Load Balancers, Network Load Balancers, Amazon Elastic Compute Cloud (EC2) instances, and elastic IPs.
 Use Edge Locations to find an optimal pathway to the nearest regional endpoint.
 Good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses
+Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
 UDP.
 Geographically dispersed.